laa-1-yay/laa-1-yay.github.io/source/_posts/2015-06-29-chestream-and-angelhack.markdown

 {% img  /images/angelhack.png  %}

-With a total participation of 42 teams, this was more than just a normal Hackathon, as the winners would get an invite for the HACKcelerator program and an opportunity to present their project at the AngelHack’s global event to be held in Silicon Valley.
+With a total participation of 42 teams, this was more than just a normal Hackathon, as the winners would get an invite to the HACKcelerator program and an opportunity to present their project at the AngelHack’s global event to be held in Silicon Valley.
 There were also prizes for different categories like Amazon, HP, Mozilla, Clusterpoint, Branch.io and IBM Bluemix, where you had to use their technology innovatively and efficiently.

 We had a balanced team of 5 people : Saurav Tomar, Umair Khan, Naman Dwivedi, Prempal Singh and I, strong in Android dev, UI/UX design and backend tech.